Nidal Farahat

 Farahat also worked as a bombmaker, supplying Izz ad-Din al-Qassam Brigades militants with explosive devices and homemade rocket launchers like the Al-Bana and the Batar.
 He also worked, under the direction of Salama Hamad, on the conception of a drone that could fly over Israeli towns and cities and bomb them.
 On 16 February 2003, Farahat was working along with other militants around newly acquired parts of the drone when one of them, booby-trapped, exploded.
 The device killed Farahat and 5 other militants.

 The youngest brother of Nidal Farahat, Mohammed, died on 7 March 2002, when he attacked a military academy in the Israeli settlement of Azmona, killing 5 young settlers.
 Farwad Farahat, another of his brothers, was killed in an IDF airstrike on his car south of Gaza City on his way to launch rockets at Israel in 2005.
 His three other brothers are alive, with one in prison since 1992 and the two others, Wissam Farhat and Momen Farahat, lived in the Gaza Strip where they assume high-ranking functions in the Izz ad-Din al-Qassam Brigades.
 The latter sustained serious injuries to a hand while fighting against Israeli soldiers during an incursion in Gaza City in 2003.
 Finally, Nidal's mother, Maryam Farahat, nicknamed Um Nidal, was elected in the Palestinian parliament dominated by Hamas following the 26 January 2006 Palestinian legislative election.
 Wissam Farahat was later killed in an IDF airstrike on 2 December 2023 during Gaza war.
+His last surviving brother, Moamen Farhat, was killed in an airstrike with his family in September 2025.